GriShafir/Prelaunch/README.md

 # Prelaunch (for dsi.cfw.guide)

-# It is better to use dsi.cfw.guide, starting from [here](https://dsi.cfw.guide/get-started.html)
+# It's better to use dsi.cfw.guide, as it's updated as soon as there is a change and is quite simple to follow.
+Get started from [here](https://dsi.cfw.guide/get-started.html)

 ![A screenshot of Prelaunch](https://raw.githubusercontent.com/GriShafir/Prelaunch/main/screenshots/prelaunch.png)